KhronosGroup/glTF/README.md

 #### Project status

-The project is released in a very preliminary stage to encourage early feedback from the community.
+The project is currently in an early state to encourage community feedback.
-So far it has been tested only on OSX, but all the components involved are cross platforms, testing will be extended to all major platforms.
+It has been tested on OSX, but all the components involved are cross platform.
+Testing will be extended to all major platforms in the near future.